Active Substance: dronedarone

 How is Multaq used?

-Treatment with Multaq should be started and monitored under specialist supervision.
+Multaq can only be obtained with a prescription and treatment with it should be started and monitored under specialist supervision.

-The recommended dose of Multaq is one tablet taken twice a day, with the morning and evening meals.
-The tablets should not be taken together with grapefruit juice.
+Multaq is available as tablets (400 mg) and the recommended dose is one tablet twice a day, with the morning and evening meals.

 How does Multaq work?

-The active substance in Multaq, dronedarone, is an anti-arrhythmic medicine.
-It works mainly by blocking channels through which charged particles of potassium move in and out of the muscle cells.
-The flow of charged particles in and out of the muscle cells produces the excessive electrical activity that leads to atrial fibrillation and rapid heart rate.
-By reducing the flow of potassium through the channels, Multaq prevents the fibrillation from happening and lowers the heart rate.
+The active substance in Multaq, dronedarone, works mainly by blocking channels through which charged particles of potassium flow in and out of the heart muscle cells.
+Increased flow of charged particles produces the excessive electrical activity that leads to atrial fibrillation and rapid heart rate.
+By reducing the flow of potassium through the channels, Multaq slows down contractions in the atria and so prevents fibrillation and lowers the heart rate.

 A sixth study (PALLAS) compared Multaq with placebo in patients over 65 years of age with permanent atrial fibrillation and several risk factors.
-The study was stopped early because of the occurrence of severe cardiovascular events (such as cardiovascular death or hospitalisation and stroke) in some patients taking Multaq.
+The study was stopped early because of severe cardiovascular events (such as cardiovascular death or hospitalisation and stroke) in some patients taking Multaq.

 The most common side effects with Multaq (seen in more than 1 patient in 10) are increased blood levels of creatinine (a breakdown product of muscle), a prolonged ‘QTc Bazett’ (an alteration of the electrical activity of the heart) and congestive heart failure (a type of heart disease), but this side effect occurred at a similar rate in patients who took placebo in clinical studies.
 For the full list of all side effects reported with Multaq, see the package leaflet.